7Block Labs

 • People and orgs

-• Issue W3C Verifiable Credentials 2.0 for operators, auditors, suppliers, etc. Use Data Integrity with Ed25519/ECDSA or VC‑JOSE/COSE; manage revocation via Bitstring Status List v1.0. (w3.org)
+• Start issuing W3C Verifiable Credentials 2.0 for everyone involved--operators, auditors, suppliers, and more.
+Use Data Integrity with Ed25519/ECDSA or VC‑JOSE/COSE, and handle revocation through the Bitstring Status List v1.0.
+Check it out here: (w3.org).

 • Devices and compute

-• If you rely on confidential VMs (AMD SEV‑SNP/Intel TDX), integrate cloud attestation services and verify reports against vendor roots; track evolving CoRIM profiles for standardized reference values. (github.com)
+• If you’re using confidential VMs (like AMD SEV‑SNP or Intel TDX), don’t forget to integrate cloud attestation services and check those reports against vendor roots.
+Keep an eye on the evolving CoRIM profiles for those standardized reference values.
+You can explore more at: (github.com).

 • Content and sensors

-• Normalize all raw events into a small “Observation” schema:
+• Start by normalizing all your raw events into a compact “Observation” schema:

-• Sign observations at the edge using COSE_Sign1 or JWS; embed as VC, EAT, or DSSE payloads depending on domain.
+• When you’re ready, sign those observations right at the edge using either COSE_Sign1 or JWS.
+Depending on your domain, you can embed them as VC, EAT, or DSSE payloads.

 2) Package and attest the evidence